Essentials of a Good Test Case

 - Click on the 4th chair in the search results

 - Click the yellow button (if it's not the only yellow button, or it's not very close to pure yellow)

-- Search google and verify result for "Puppy Picture"
+- Search Google and verify results for 'Puppy Picture'

-- Design tests so that you can run them in parallel, as much as possible.
-This will get you faster results when you want to execute your entire regression suite.
+Design tests so that you can run them in parallel, as much as possible, this will yield faster results when you want to execute your entire regression suite

-- Data driven tests are extremely powerful - think about where you can randomize data versus using known structured data.
+Data-driven tests are extremely powerful.
+Consider where you can randomize data versus using known structured data.